mmikkel/Reasons-Craft/README.md

 **What does Reasons do?**

-Reasons adds simple conditionals to field layouts, making it possible to hide or display fields on the fly as content is edited.
-This makes it fun and easy to create flexible, dynamic field layouts in Craft CMS.
+Reasons adds simple conditionals to field layouts, making it possible to hide or display fields on the fly as content is being edited.
+This makes it fun and easy to create flexible, dynamic and usable field layouts in Craft CMS.

 Reasons is inspired by the conditionals in Advanced Custom Fields (ACF) for WordPress.